universetraveller/CmdEditor/README.md

 * Insert mode
 * command control(only w and q)
 * save the file
-The project does not include main() function, for more usage and information, please read the "main.cpp" in main project.
+## The project does not include main() function, for more usage and information, please read the "main.cpp" in the main project.